 I no longer feel guilty about those actions because I will try to repent and not repeat them.
 I will try to improve my speech, actions, and thoughts.

-I no longer have regret and frustration about my shortcomings in intelligence, memory, or verbal and facial expressions.
+I am no longer frustrated about my shortcomings in intelligence, memory, and verbal and facial expressions.

 I am joyous about: